cloudmesh-community/hid-sp18-523/paper/paper.md

 Data Flows and Transforms
 =========================

-Cleaning data is herculean task when dealing with data which is dirty that needs to be cleaned before reporting.
+Cleaning data is herculean task when dealing with dirty data that needs to be cleaned before reporting.
 Domo has Magic ETL tool that makes data cleaning job looks easy.
 It helps join, transform and tidy up data with drag and drop ease of use @hid-sp18-523-Dev.

 Domo also has SQL data flow that let the developer select data set, perform transformation operation through SQL query and generate tidy and processed output dataset.
-Domo also give option to run the data flow whenever dataset is updated; thus making sure that final visualization and report is always based on latest clean data in almost real time.
+Domo also give option to run  data flow whenever dataset is updated; thus making sure that final visualization and report is always based on latest clean data in almost real time.

 Visualization
 =============

-Domo has many inbuilt visualization template that helps the user present the user story in refined visual format.
+Domo has many inbuilt visualization template that helps user present their user story in refined visual format.
 These predefined template are called Cards in Domo.
 Horizontal bar, Vertical bar, Line, Area, Data Science, Pie and Funnel are few popular visualization categories.
 These individual categories contain many use full templates for e.g Data